Phone Answering Service for Small Business: Options, Pricing, and How to Pick

 That missed call was a $400 job.
 Gone in 15 seconds.
 And 85% of those callers won’t leave voicemail.

 A phone answering service solves this.
-A real human at $300/mo, AI at $29/mo, and everything in between.
+A real human at $300/mo, AI starting at $9.99/mo, and everything in between.
 This guide breaks down 8 actual options with real pricing — no “contact us for a quote” — so you can pick the right one and get back to work.

 3 Types of Phone Answering Services